Meet the Staff

 Email: cscordes@ucsc.edu

-Katie oversees general Arboretum administration and finances including the Arboretum's Membership and Volunteer Programs, Facility Rentals and Norrie's Gift & Garden Shop.
-She also manages the main office and assists staff and the Friends of the Arboretum Board in event planning, marketing and logistics.
+As the Arboretum's Administrative Manager, Katie oversees general Arboretum administration and core programs including the Arboretum's Membership and Volunteer Programs, Facility Rentals and Norrie's Gift & Garden Shop.
+She also manages Accounts Payable, Accounts Receivable and together with the Executive and Associate Directors, she helps manage the annual budget.

 • Linda McNally — Nursery Manager & Propagator